 The invention also includes an apparatus for improving the properties of the workpiece including the transparent overlay applicator for applying a transparent overlay to the workpiece, and having a laser associated with the transparent overlay applicator to provide an oblique laser beam through the liquid transparent overlay to create a shockwave on the workpiece.
-A positioning mechanism is attached to selectively position the workpiece relative to the laser beam, while a control unit is operatively associated to the laser beam and positioning mechanism.
+A positioning mechanism is attached to selectively position the workpiece relative to the laser beam, while a control unit is operatively associated to the laser beam and positioning mechanism to control the operation timing of the laser and selective operation of positioning mechanism.
 A means is included for changing the polarization of the laser beam supplied from the laser as a function of the relative position of the laser beam and workpiece.